WHY IS PLAY SO IMPORTANT?

 WHO HAS THE RIGHT TO PLAY?

 Right To Play promotes the involvement of all children and youth.
 We believe that the power of play can transform a child’s life.
-That’s why we are working in the most disadvantaged areas engaging girls, persons with disabilities, children affected by HIV and AIDS, street children, former child combatants and refugees.
+That’s why we are working in the most disadvantaged areas engaging girls, persons with disabilities, children affected by HIV/AIDS, street children, former child combatants and refugees.

-We Promote Health by encouraging physical fitness, mobilizing communities around national health issues, and educating about disease prevention priorities including HIV and AIDS, malaria and immunization.
+We Promote Health by encouraging physical fitness, mobilizing communities around national health issues, and educating about disease prevention priorities including HIV/AIDS, malaria and immunization.

-Some of our programs involve training and technical assistance.
-We work with partner organizations in Bolivia, Colombia, Kenya, Norway, Panama, Peru and the United States where we train local organizations in Right To Play’s unique methodology to implement programs.
+Some of our programmes involve training and technical assistance.
+We work with partner organisations in Bolivia, Colombia, Kenya, Norway, Panama and the United States where we train local organisations in Right To Play’s unique methodology to implement programmes.